dgaydukov/cert-aws/sa/files/sa.md

 GSI (Global Secondary Index) - special read-only table created by dynamoDb to simplify search for indexed fields.
 Index speed up search but require more memory to store itself.
 You should configure separate read/write capacity for this.
 It's a way to have DynamoDB replicate the data in your table into a new structure using a different primary key schema.
 This makes it easy to support additional access patterns
 LSI (Local Secondary Index) - same partition as primary key, but different sort key.
 You can have one per table and create when table is created, just like primary key.
 It uses the same read/write capacity as table.
 Scanning - like `select * from` operation in RDS, just go over all records.
+Max size is 1MB, if table size above this then `LastEvaluatedKey` returned with last scanned item.
+For next scan you should supply this value as `ExclusiveStartKey`.
+So you can create `while loop` in java code where first time you pass `ExclusiveStartKey=null` and each subsequent step you will pass `ExclusiveStartKey=LastEvaluatedKey`.
 DynamoDb just like s3 is eventual consistent, so if you update data and read it right away you can get old value (cause items are persisted on multiple machines, and depending from what machine you read you can get stale data).
 You can disable eventual consistency by setting `ConsistentRead: true`.
 In this case `getItem/query/scan` operations would always return correct value, but reads would take longer time.
 To read data of size: